Utah Deaf History and Culture

 The Implementation of the Two-Track Program

 Despite the fact that the "walkout" did not have the desired results, the students found means to continue their protest.
 The signing students walked through the Oral Department hallway regularly, whereas the oral students walked via the Simultaneous Communication Department hallway.
-These areas were frequently 'off-limits' in order to keep communications 'clean' in these areas.
-Some students fought back against their oral teachers, condemning them of oppression and dominance.
+These areas were frequently 'off-limits' to keep communications 'clean' in these areas.
+Some students fought against their oral teachers, condemning them of oppression and dominance.
 Superintendent Tegeder soon realized he couldn't handle the situation and turned to the Utah State Board of Education for assistance (Raymond Monson, personal communication, November 9, 2010).

 The Utah Deaf community and parents who supported sign language fought the "Y" system for nearly ten years, and no one listened.
 After the student strikes of 1962 and 1969, as well as opposition from the Parent Teacher Student Association, it fell on Ned C. Wheeler's shoulders, a 1933 USD graduate who served as chair of the USDB Governor's Advisory Council, to propose a new "Two-Track Program" to replace the "Y" system, which was sent to the Utah State Board of Education for final approval after it was approved.
-Finally, on December 28, 1970, the Utah State Board of Education authorized a new policy allowing the Utah School for the Deaf to operate a Two-Track Program, which was supervised by Dr. Jay J. Campbell, a Deputy Superintendent of the Utah State Office of Education and an ally of the Utah Deaf community.
+Finally, on December 28, 1970, the Utah State Board of Education authorized a new policy allowing the Utah School for the Deaf to operate a Two-Track Program, which Dr. Jay J. Campbell, a Deputy Superintendent of the Utah State Office of Education and an ally of the Utah Deaf community supervised.
 It was created to give parents the option of using either the oral or total communication method of instruction for their Deaf child aged 2 to 21 years (Kenneth L. Kinner, personal communication, May 14, 2011, Recommendations on Policy for the Utah School for the Deaf, 1970; Deseret News, December 29, 1970).

 Despite the new program, Dr. Bitter remained the dominant supporter of oralism and mainstreaming over the years.
-The USD alumni were heartbroken to see Ogden's residential school and deaf education deteriorate as the number of Deaf students mainstreamed climbed.
+The USD alums were heartbroken to see Ogden's residential school and deaf education deteriorate as the number of Deaf students mainstreamed climbed.
 In Utah, the oral and mainstreaming movements have had an impact on our deaf education since 1962.
-Dr. Bitter exercised parental power and leverage to promote oralism in deaf education, finding it challenging for the Utah Association of the Deaf to fight him.
+Dr. Bitter exercised parental power and leveraged it to promote oralism in deaf education, finding it challenging for the Utah Association of the Deaf to fight him.
 After the Teacher Preparation Program in the Department of Special Education at the University of Utah closed in 1986, he retired in 1987 (Bitter, A Summary Report for Tenure, March 15, 1985).
 Despite the fact that Dr. Bitter passed away in 2000, his spirit lives on in the field of deaf education.
 More on the mainstreaming movement can be found on the "Dr. Robert G. Sanderson's Mainstreaming Perspective" webpage.

 The Implementation of the Hybrid Program